sfboswell/Gender_Pulps/README.md

 Crucially, when you move on to the network analysis portion, the tsv folder of the bibliographic data must be in the same folder as the filename.rmd., or else everything else goes to hell in a handbasket.
 Choose your working directory with care.

-**Creating the networks**
+**Prepare the data for the networks**
+***

 Once you've got tsv files with bibliographic (or other) data, you can move on to creating networks.
-My process for creating networks of publishing relationships went as follows:
+But before you can even create some networks, you've got to filter the data.
+There's a tremendous amount of information within the tsv files, and only a small percentage of it will be of interest.

 First, I read in the data from the tsv files (again, this is why it's crucial to choose your working directory with care, and to make sure the tsv folder is in the same folder as your file).